TolikPylypchuk/SharpHook/README.md

 ## Supported Platforms

-SharpHook targets .NET Framework 4.6.1+, .NET Standard 2.0, and .NET Core 3.1/.NET 5+.
+SharpHook targets .NET 6+, .NET Framework 4.6.1+, and .NET Standard 2.0.
 The following table describes the availability of SharpHook on various platforms:

 <table>